Roanoke Dentist Helps You Breathe Easier so You Can Get The Rest You Need

 What are Some the Signs and Symptoms of Sleep Apnea?

 Patients are often made aware of breathing problems by their spouse.
-Snoring, shallow breathing, interrupted breathing, or gargling noises are often accompanied by sleep apnea.
-People feel irritated in the morning like they can’t get caught up on their sleep, headaches, not able to fall asleep and more.
+Snoring, shallow breathing, interrupted breathing, or gurgling noises are often accompanied by sleep apnea.
+People feel irritated in the morning like they can’t get caught up on their sleep, headaches, not able to fall asleep, and more.

 Some people choke in their sleep, whistle, or make grunting noises.
 Snoring could be more than just an annoying sound you or your partner makes while sleeping.
 It can be a sign that something is wrong.
 If left untreated, sleep apnea can be dangerous.
 As we age, our risk of developing sleep apnea increases.
 What’s more, sleep apnea can lead to heart attack, stroke, and high blood pressure.